 Yo hablo español!

-Caitlin Doughty has been in the funeral industry for nine years.
+Caitlin Doughty has been in the funeral industry for ten years.
 In addition to her years as a mortician, she has taken up the cause of our modern discomfort with death, and travels the world speaking on the history of death culture, rituals, and the funeral industry.

 Founding Undertaking LA is the culmination of years of advocating for family involvement in funerals.